Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Origin and Stability of Two Frequency Clusters in the Thermodynamic Limit

-\paragraph{States emerging in transversal bifurcations} In the previous part, we have shown that each of the two phase-synchronous frequency clusters can be destabilized by two distinct transversal bifurcations: a period-doubling bifurcation or a transcritical bifurcation.
-We characterize these states emerging in the bifurcations of the small cluster in figure \ref{fig:2_cluster_asynchronous_states}, which are qualitatively equal to the states emerging from the large cluster's bifurcations.
+In the previous part, we have shown that each of the two phase-synchronous frequency clusters can be destabilized by two distinct transversal bifurcations: a period-doubling bifurcation or a transcritical bifurcation.
+Numerical explorations of finite systems suggest that states emerging in transcritical bifurcations are presumably transversally unstable for $N>3$, while period-doubled cycles are stable.
+We characterize these states emerging in the bifurcations of the small cluster in figure~\ref{fig:2_cluster_asynchronous_states}, which are qualitatively equal to the states emerging from the large cluster's bifurcations.
 Here, we continue the states in $\beta$ and plot the maximal phase difference between the small cluster and the test cluster.
 The states emerging from both bifurcations, indicated by the dashed lines, exhibit a non-vanishing phase difference between the small cluster and the test cluster.
 Therefore, both bifurcations break the phase-synchrony of the corresponding cluster.
 However, this does not influence the mean frequency which is still equal within the phase-asynchronous cluster.
-According to our definition, this still constitutes a frequency cluster state.
-Thus, asynchronous frequency clusters bifurcate from synchronous frequency clusters.
+According to our definition, this still constitutes a frequency-cluster state.
+Thus, asynchronous frequency-cluster states bifurcate from synchronous frequency-cluster states.